soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 |UpdateInboxRules     |         |         |
 ||||

-The following tables describes each of the mailbox actions that are logged by default:
+The following tables describes each of these mailbox actions:

 |Mailbox action|Description|
 |:---------|:---------|